The best MLS services | Other ways to save on your sale | FAQs about flat fee MLS companies

 - Lower sales price: For sale by owner (FSBO) homes usually sell for significantly less than homes sold by agents — 6% less on average compared to agent-represented properties.

 - You still pay a buyer’s agent fee: 88% of buyers work with an agent — who still needs to get paid.
-In Ohio, you’re on the hook for 1.92%-3.31% of the final sale price.
+In Ohio, you’re on the hook for 1.92% to 3.31% of the final sale price.